 The Cranleigh Foundation is a fund which over the coming decades will build to a substantial endowment to support bursaries to provide a Cranleigh education for Foundationer pupils who have a significant pastoral need, such as losing the support of one or both parents through exceptional or tragic circumstances, and who would benefit from a nurturing boarding environment.

 The Fund is still in its infancy, but since it was set up in 2007, we have funded 10 Foundationer places at Cranleigh.
-The School is continuing to offer Foundationer places and needs the support of the community to fund these life-transforming opportunities.
+The School is continuing to offer Foundationer places and seeks the support of the community to fund these life-transforming opportunities.
 Although some parents or Guardians of Foundationer pupils might be in a position to make a financial contribution towards their child’s education, most will not, and the Foundation funds must be built on the assumption that it will fully support all Foundationers.

-The Foundation does not seek funds for Capital Projects.
+The Foundation does not seek funds for capital projects.